cedar/cedar/readme.md

 D-44801 Bochum
 Germany

-You can also reach us by phone under +49 234 32-28The current release of cedar as well as documentation can be found on our
+You can also reach us by phone +49 234 32-25564.

-[official website](http://cedar.ini.rub.de/).
+The current release of cedar as well as documentation can be found on our [official website](http://cedar.ini.rub.de/).
 Our repositories and issue trackers are hosted on [bitbucket](https://bitbucket.org/cedar).